MediaComem/comem-masrad-dfa/subjects/jquery-dom/README.md

 > This is completely **unnecessary** and a **waste of resources**.

-You need to be precise with your selector to avoir selecting things you don't want.
+You want to be precise with your selector to avoid getting things you don't want.
 But being over-precise is **as bad** as being too vague.

 We could simplify the precedent example like this: